Baghdad: Modern era

-During this period, the substantial Jewish community (probably exceeding 100,000 people) comprised between a quarter and a third of the city's population.
-On 1 April 1941, members of the "Golden Square" and Rashid Ali staged a coup in Baghdad.
-Rashid Ali installed a pro-German and pro-Italian government to replace the pro-British government of Regent Abdul Ilah.
-On 31 May, after the resulting Anglo-Iraqi War and after Rashid Ali and his government had fled, the Mayor of Baghdad surrendered to British and Commonwealth forces.
-On June 1–2, during the ensuing power vacuum, Jewish residents were attacked following rumors they had aided the British.
-In what became known as the Farhud, over 180 Jews were killed, 1,000 injured and hundreds of Jewish properties were ransacked.
+On 1 April 1941, members of the "Golden Square" led by former minister Rashid Ali al-Gaylani staged a coup in Baghdad and installed a pro-German and pro-Italian government to replace the pro-British government of Regent Abd al-Ilah.
+The British forces intervened in the resulting Anglo-Iraqi War.
+Fearing the advancement, Gaylani and his government had fled, and the mayor of Baghdad surrendered to the British and Commonwealth forces.
+On 1–2 June, during the ensuing power vacuum, Jewish residents were attacked following rumors they had aided the British.
+In what became known as the Farhud, over 180 Jews were killed and 1,000 injured, 900 Jewish homes were destroyed, and hundreds of Jewish properties were ransacked.
+Many Jewish girls were raped and children maimed in front of their families.
 Between 300 and 400 non-Jewish rioters were killed in the attempt to quell the violence.
+Between 1950 and 1951, Jews were targeted in series of bombings.
+According to Avi Shlaim, Israel was behind bombings.